E & J Gallo Winery: Awards

+Controversies

 Legal disputes

 In 1970, David Gallo was considering suing country rock group Boones Farm over the use of the name, Boones Farm.

 In 1986, the Gallo brothers sued their younger brother Joseph for selling cheese branded with the Joseph Gallo Farms name.
 Joseph then counterclaimed, alleging that Ernest and Julio conspired to steal his share of the inheritance from their father.
 This claim included the winery, where the evidence submitted by Joseph's attorney suggested that it was actually started by their father.
 Joseph Gallo lost both suits and was forced to change the name of his business to Joseph Farms.

 In the 1990s, Gallo Winery made an agreement with Gallo Pasta (a Spanish company) that the latter would not sell their pasta in the United States.